firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/task-progress-indicator.md

 ## Building custom progress indicators

-Firebase UI storage provides and abstract class, that simplifies building custom progress indicators.
+Firebase UI storage provides an abstract class that simplifies building custom progress indicators.
 You can extend `TaskProgressWidget` and override `buildProgressIndicator` to build your own progress indicator:

 ```dart
 class MyProgressIndicator extends TaskProgressWidget {